+Sta age of complaint (Please highlight or circle as appropriate): Stage 1: Informal Co

-Na ame of parent/carer making the complaint:
+Na me of parent/carer making the complaint: трат

-Со ontact details: Phone number:
+Со ntact details: Phone number:

-Со ontact details: email:
+Со entact details: email:

-Stu udent's name:
+Stı udent's name: -

 1. Describe briefly: The nature of your complaint.
-Please include all relevant facts, d of people involved and any witnesses. ates and names
+Please included people involved and any witnesses. de all relevant facts, o dates and names

-2. Have you raised this at an informal level?
+2. .
+Have you raised this at an informal level?
 Please include the following:

 2.1.
 When did you first raise the issue and with whom?2.2.
 What action was taken as a result of your informal complaint?2.3.
 Is this a one-off issue or part of a chain of events?

-3. What actions do you feel might resolve the problem at this stage?
+3. What actions do you feel might resolve the problem at this s stage?

-4. Have you informed any external agency/third party about your complaint?
+4. Have you informed any external agency/third party about you our complaint?
 YES/NO

-If yes: do you wish the external agency/third party to receive correspondence?
+If yes: do you wish the external agency/third party to receive e correspondence?
 YES/NO

-If yes: please identify the external agency/third party and provide email and postatelephone number. al addresses and
+If yes: please identify the external agency/third party and provided telephone number. rovide email and post al addresses and

 Pri inted Name:

 Sig gned:

-Da ate:
+Da ite:

-0 Official use
+Of ficial use

-D Pate acknowledgement sent:
+Da te acknowledgement sent:

-В By whom:
+Ву whom:

-С Complaint referred to:
+Со omplaint referred to:

-Α ction taken:
+Ac tion taken:

-D Pate:
+Da ite: